health · kids · parenting

 1. Reading: We are regulars at our local library!
 We check out new books every few weeks so they are always options around that are new and enticing.

-2. Blocks: Wooden blocks (we have these), legos, Magformers, Tinker Toys, Lincoln Logs.
+2. Blocks: Wooden blocks (we have these), Legos, Magformers, Tinker Toys, Lincoln Logs.

 3. Art: Coloring, painting, cutting and pasting, jewelry making, knitting